Prescription Drug Plan

 Step Therapy Program - Step therapy is a clinical tool used in the prescription benefit to promote the use of safe, effective and clinically appropriate medications.
 Good health remains the top priority.
 This tool can facilitate optimal health and lower costs.
 The generic step therapy program requires patients to try a generic alternative medication that is safe and equally effective before a brand name medication is allowed to be paid through Baylor's prescription insurance benefit.
 Choosing the generic medication option may result in a lower payment.
 The University may also benefit because the overall cost of the generic medications are usually lower than the brand name medication option.
 Lower overall annual costs can translate into smaller annual premium increases which benefit everyone.

 When filling prescriptions for patients, the pharmacist runs the prescription through the system.
 If the patient history shows that the generic drug was previously dispensed, then the brand or higher cost medication can be dispensed.
 However, if there is no record of a generic drug being dispensed previously, then the patient must try the generic first or go through the prior authorization process.
 Prior authorization is a process where the patient's doctor submits a medication request form stating the reason why the patient must have the brand name drug without going through the step therapy process.
 Step therapy and prior authorization are clinical tools that balance patient access to appropriate medications, appropriate medication utilization, and cost savings for the patient and Baylor.
 Not all medications are included in the generic step therapy program.
-For the generic step therapy drug list, click here.

 Specialty Guideline Management Program - CVS/caremark Specialty Pharmacy Services is the University's exclusive provider for specialty drugs.
 This program is designed to provide convenient delivery of specialty drugs, while offering personalized service and educational support for the patient’s therapy.
 Specialty drugs are used in the management of specific chronic and/or genetic conditions and often include injectable or infused drugs, but may also include oral drugs.
 The CVS/caremark Specialty Guideline Management Program also supports safe, clinically appropriate and cost-effective use of specialty medications.
 A clinical review will be conducted by CVS/caremark medical personnel in conjunction with the doctor to ensure the patient receives the best approach to therapy.
 Positive cooperation with this program can make it effective for everyone.
-To view the Specialty Drug List, click here.

 Specialty Preferred Drug Strategy - Some patients are "grandfathered" as current specialty drug utilizers.
 Future utilizers of select specialty drug classes will be asked to try a preferred product first.
 This helps members and the plan save money.

 Compound Medication strategy - A prior authorization is required on any compound medication over $300.
 This prevents split-billing from occurring and protects members and Baylor from an area of potentially and unnecessarily high pharmacy pricing.
+Other restrictions may apply.

 CVS / Caremark Customer Service